|LICENSE||License as CC BY-SA 4.0 International||on February 3, 2019|

 To apply a patch from another branch we use the

 pijul apply <patch-hash> command.
-Notice that this doesn't produces a
+Notice that this doesn't produce a

 git cherry-pick does.